Abdul Abdullah: Art practice and themes

 Abdullah creates deliberately provocative works in order to "create an environment that encourages critical thinking".
 In "Self-Portrait as an Ultra-nationalist" (2013), his T-shirt reads "Fuck off we’re full" and features an Australian flag.
 For "It Doesn't Matter How I Feel" (2013) only his hands are not painted black, with one doing a thumbs-up, the other extending the middle finger.

 He has encountered negative reactions to his work sometimes, but has also received positive responses for the same work, such as from military veterans for his Violent Salt works, which opened a discussion on the poor treatment of veterans.

+Other activities

+In November 2025, Abdullah featured on ABC Television as one of three judges on the series Portrait Artist of the Year.

 Awards and recognition

 In 2011 Abdullah won the Blake Prize for Human Justice, for his photographic self-portrait entitled "Them and Us" of himself and his brother, for which he especially got a tattoo of the Southern Cross placed around an Islamic crescent moon and star.

 Abdullah was a finalist in the 2016 Brett Whiteley Travelling Art Scholarship.